systelab/seed-angular/ELECTRON.md

 })
 ```

-And you must add the following lines in the package.json file:
+Also, you must add the following lines in the package.json file:

 ```json
   "main": "main.js",